GGianluppi/penetration-testing-capstone/README.md

 </p>

 Finding directories such as /docs and /config during a reconnaissance scan with tools like Gobuster or Nikto can provide valuable insights into the structure of a web application and potential vulnerabilities.

-/docs → This directory often contains documentation related to the web application or server.
-It may include API documentation, installation guides, user manuals, or other relevant materials.
+**/docs →** This directory often contains documentation related to the web application or server.
+It may include API documentation, installation guides, user manuals, or other relevant materials.</br>
-/config → This directory typically contains configuration files for the application or server.
+**/config →** This directory typically contains configuration files for the application or server.
 It may include database connection settings, API keys, or environment configuration.

 ### Step 3: View the files contained in each directory to find the file containing the flag.
 Access the /docs directory in a web browser to explore its contents